wabosh/KennyTV/README.md

 The app currently only supports episodes in german language, but multi-language is already planned (and being worked on).

+## Downloads

+You can find the latest APK in the relases section in this repository or by clicking [here](https://github.com/wabosh/KennyTV/releases/latest).

+If you're not sure, which instruction set your device is using, download the apk without specified ABI, i.e. do not download the files with `armeabi-v7a`, `arm64-v8a` or `x86_64` in it.

 ## Features

 These features are either already implemented or planned for future versions.